shihsunl/14848_cloud_infra_proj_driver/README.md

 - SonarQube Service
 ![sonarqube](screenshot/sonarqube.png)
 - SonarScanner Demo Website
-    - Normally, we need to use commandline to execute SonarScanner.
-However, we can not allow user to access our server and use commandline.
-Therefore, I've created a RESTful API Server to let user use SonarScanner.
+    - I've created a RESTful API Server to help users use SonarScanner.
+Users can also access the web-based terminal and use commandline.
     - How to use:
         - First you need to create a project in SonarQube and get the token.
         - Then, choose a repository that you want to scan.